 04. Notice of Hearing.
-The director Director shall-will provide at least twenty (20) days' advance notice of the date, time, and place of the hearing to: federal, state, and local governmental agencies, Indian tribes who may have an interest in the decision as shown on the application, and the public; to all persons who petitioned for a hearing; and to any person identified by the applicant under Subsection 070.02 as a legal owner of the land that will likely be affected by the proposed operations.
-Notice to the applicantmust_will be sent by certified mail and postmarked not less than twenty (20) days before the scheduled public hearing date.
-(3-18-22)()
+The director Director shall will provide at least twenty (20) days' advance notice of the date, time, and place of the hearing to: federal, state, and local governmental agencies, Indian tribes who may have an interest in the decision as shown on the application, and the public; to all persons who petitioned for a hearing; and to any person identified by the applicant under Subsection 070.02 as a legal owner of the land that will likely be affected by the proposed operations.
+Notice to the applicant must will be sent by certified mail and postmarked not less than twenty (20) days before the scheduled public hearing date.
+(3 - 18 - 22)( a.
+In the event a hearing is ordered under Section 110, the notice shall will describe: (3 18 22)( i.
+The potentially significant surface water quality impacts from the proposed mining operation and the operator's description of the measures that will be used to prevent degradation of adjacent surface and ground waters from sources of pollution; or (3-18-22)

 05. Publication of Notice.
-The director shall will provide at least twenty (20) days advance notice to the general public of the date, time, and place of the hearing.
+The director Director shall-will provide at least twenty (20) days advance notice to the general public of the date, time, and place of the hearing.
 A newspaper advertisement will be placed once a week, for two (2) consecutive weeks, in the locale of the area covered by the application.
 (3-18-22)()